 Table of contents:

 Last month, we finished building our WooCommerce-based online shop.
 It was a big project that took us about four months to complete.
-We are based in Germany but offer our prints throughout Europe, which made having a multilingual site one of our most important features.
+We are based in Germany but offer our prints throughout Europe, which made having a multilingual site one of the most important features.

 Mmiri shop hero 1500xr 30